2024 Best Learning Sciences Schools in the Plains States Region

 A degree in learning sciences is more popular than many other degrees.
 In fact, it ranks #337 out of 1506 on popularity of all such degrees in the nation.
 So, you have a fair amount of options to choose from when looking for a school.

 College Factual looked at 2 colleges and universities when compiling its 2024 Best Learning Sciences Schools in the Plains States Region ranking.
-When you put them all together, these colleges and universities awarded 17 degrees in learning sciences during the 2020-2021 academic year.
+Combined, these schools handed out 17 degrees in learning sciences to qualified students.

 When choosing the right school for you, it's important to arm yourself with all the facts you can.
 To that end, we've created a number of major-specific rankings, including this Best Learning Sciences Schools in the Plains States Region list to help you make the college decision.